raganwald/raganwald.github.com/_posts/2019-01-11-another-look-at-lisp.md

     five-- 1 -->null["fa:fa-ban null"];
 </div>

 As long as we don't want to destructively modify any part of a list that is being shared, this scheme works beautifully.
-If we follow Lisp's standard convention, we make new lists by cons-ing new elements with existing lists.
-So if we write:

 We are not going to use cons cells or two-element arrays, but we are going to share structure, and as noted, we are going to have to avoid any kind of operation that modifies an existing list in such a way that it affects other variables that are sharing its structure.